Clem Daniels: Professional career

 Daniels was signed as a free agent in 1960 by the AFL's Dallas Texans, who, like other AFL teams recruited players from small and predominantly black colleges, following the lead of the NFL which had been drafting HBCU schools since 1950.
 He was on the Texans' roster for 14 games in 1960, but saw little playing time behind Abner Haynes.
 He saw a handful of returns while also playing the defensive side of the ball.
 In his first game against the Oakland Raiders on September 16, he recorded an interception for his very first statistic.
 He recorded two more interceptions on the year while returning nine kicks for 162 yards.

 In 1961, he was traded to the AFL's Oakland Raiders, and spent seven years there.
 He was given a varying level of touches that year.
 He scored his first touchdown against Buffalo on December 3.
 In total, he ran for 154 yards on 31 carries for two touchdowns.
 On opening day against the New York Titans on September 9, 1962, Daniels had his first 100-yard game in a 28–17 loss, doing so on 10 carries.
 He got his first multi-touchdown game on November 4 with two rushing touchdowns against the Titans.
 He topped that performance on December 9 with a 187-yard performance for 20 carries and a touchdown in a 32–17 loss.
 He ran for 766 yards on the season on 161 carries with eight touchdowns (seven rushing).
 Daniels and the Raiders improved greatly in 1963, the first of four straight American Football League All-Star seasons for him.
 During the year, he made his opposition known to playing a preseason game in Mobile, Alabama.
 The result was that the game was played in Oakland instead.
 Daniels had rushed for less than 200 yards combined in his first five games, but he went off against the New York Jets with a 200-yard performance that saw him score twice on 27 carries while also catching a pass for 56 yards for another touchdown in a 49–26 win.
 He had three more 100-yard rushing games to finish the year with 1,098 yards while scoring three rushing touchdowns and five touchdown receptions.
 He led the league in rushing yards along with yards per game (78.5), scrimmage yards (1,785), and with his 685 yards receiving on 30 catches also led in yards per reception (22.8).
+His final rush of the season gave him the AFL record for a season, which stood until 1965.
 Daniels was one of three players named MVP of the AFL, as Associated Press, UPI, and The Sporting News each selected a different player: Lance Alworth was named the UPI MVP while AP named Tobin Rote and Daniels was named the Sporting News American Football League Player of the Year.